microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skillenablement.md

         }
     ```

-1. Add dispatch references to the core LUIS intents for the skill within the `assistant\CognitiveModels\LOCALE\dispatch.lu` file as shown below and repeat for all locales your skill supports.
+6. Add dispatch references to the core LUIS intents for the skill within the `assistant\CognitiveModels\LOCALE\dispatch.lu` file as shown below and repeat for all locales your skill supports.
 This enables the Dispatcher to understand your new capabilities and route utterances to your skill.

     ```
         # l_MySkill
         - [Sample intent](../../../../skills/MySkill/MySkill/CognitiveModels/LUIS/en/MySkill.lu#Sample)
     ```

-1. Run the following script to deploy the new Skill LUIS models and to update the dispatcher, if you omit the locales parameter it will update all languages.
+7. If you have **already deployed your Virtual Assistant** prior to adding your skill, run **update_published_models.ps1** to deploy the new Skill LUIS models and to update the dispatcher (NOTE: if you omit the locales parameter it will update all languages).
     ```
     PowerShell.exe -ExecutionPolicy Bypass -File DeploymentScripts\update_published_models.ps1 -locales "en-us"
     ```

-1. If you have already deployed your Virtual Assistant prior to adding your skill, run **update_published_models.ps1** to deploy the new Skill LUIS models and to update the dispatcher (NOTE: if you omit the locales parameter it will update all languages).
+    Otherwise if you **have not deployed your Virtual Assistant**, run **deploy_bot.ps1** to deploy all your bot services, LUIS, QnA Maker, and Dispatch models.

     ```
-    PowerShell.exe -ExecutionPolicy Bypass -File DeploymentScripts\update_published_models.ps1 -locales "en-us"
-    ```

-1. If you have not deployed your Virtual Assistant, run **deploy_bot.ps1** to deploy all your bot services, LUIS, QnA Maker, and Dispatch models.

-    ```
     PowerShell.exe -ExecutionPolicy Bypass -File DeploymentScripts\Deploy_Bot.ps1
     ```

-1. In Virtual Assistant, add a project reference to your new skill project.
+8. In Virtual Assistant, add a project reference to your new skill project.
 This tells the Virtual Assistant that there is a new skill available for use.
 (Right-click your project, go to **Add > Reference** and select your skill project from the list.)

-1. In Virtual Assistant, add your skill configuration to **appsettings.json**
+9. In Virtual Assistant, add your skill configuration to **appsettings.json**
     ```
        "skills":[
             {